mkontorovich/asteroids/README.md

 To start the game, first download the repo.
 From the command line, from within the folder where it's unpacked, run `python main.py`.

-## Game improvements that were implemented:
+## Implemented game improvements:

-Added a scoring system, so a high score gets saved after player dies
+✔️ Added a scoring system, so a high score gets saved after player dies

-## Future improvements to work on by priority (highest to lowest):
+## Future game improvements to work on by priority (highest to lowest):

 Asteroids and player, when they go off screen, have to spawn on the opposite side
 Title screen with interesting fonts, and instructions on controls